odino/react-in-1000-words/README.md

 methods](https://engineering.musefind.com/react-lifecycle-methods-how-and-when-to-use-them-2111a1b692b1)
 since they run at different stages of the component's lifecycle.

-The only method I want to mention, for now, is `shouldComponentUpdate(nextProps, nextState)`, which allows you to decide whether the component should trigger a re-render when it receives new props (the parent changes) or new state (via `this.setState({...})`):
+The only method I want to mention here is `shouldComponentUpdate(nextProps, nextState)`, which allows you to decide whether the component should trigger a re-render when it receives new props (the parent changes) or new state (via `this.setState({...})`):